tamatebox/samadhi_model/src/train/README.md

 *   **`AutoencoderObjective`**: Standard reconstruction loss.
 Skips Vitakka and Vicara (often used for pre-training Adapters/Decoders).
 *   **`UnsupervisedObjective`**: The full Samadhi unsupervised learning process.
 Includes reconstruction loss, stability loss, and entropy regularization for Vitakka probes.
 *   **`SupervisedRegressionObjective`**: Uses `y` labels to guide the latent state formation.
+*   **`AnomalyObjective`**: Extends `UnsupervisedObjective`.
+Incorporates a margin-based reconstruction loss to explicitly attract normal data to probes and repel anomalous data, in addition to stability, entropy, and load balancing losses.

 ---